-The top challenges businesses face with their AP processes include:
+The top challenges businesses face with the manual AP processes include:

 Typical AP departments can be siloed, buried under paper, slow, and disconnected.
-Often, Accounts Payable wait for handoffs from other stakeholders before processing reams of paper invoices across multiple suppliers — buying paper in bulk and hoping to receive payment on time.
 With automation, every stakeholder has transparency into the AP process, can submit invoices through a centralized hub where suppliers can manage payments more easily, more quickly, and more accurately.
 Digitization allows for more early payments, better collaboration with suppliers and procurement, and one centralized hub for a clear view of financial information and analytics.

-AP professionals express a desire to transform their accounts payable process by moving towards transformation, but it doesn’t appear actually to be happening.
+AP professionals express a desire to transform their ap process , but it doesn’t appear to be actually happening.
 What gives?
 Most companies view AP as extremely valuable to their business, but AP professionals are having difficulty getting executive buy-in.
 They’re having trouble selling the vision to organizational leadership because only 28% of AP departments have automated their analytics, making it more difficult to back up the argument that AP automation will significantly impact the bottom line.

 For the argument for automation to be effective with leadership, AP automation solutions need to prove that they can provide:

-Best-in-class accounts payable teams look at change holistically and strategically to build a roadmap for digital transformation.
-The first thing they do is research and understand which new technologies are most beneficial, both strategically and financially, for the long-term success of the accounts payable department structure and the company as a whole.
-These teams moved on to greater and more adaptive technology like cloud computing, AI, digitization, and full automation.
-That allows them to improve reporting and data analytics, automate, reduce costs, increase collaboration, and improve data visibility.
+Look at change holistically and strategically to build a roadmap for digital transformation.
+Research and understand opportunities in technologies that are beneficial, both strategically and financially, for long-term success.
+Dedication to change management allows you to easily identify opportunities to improve reporting, automate, reduce costs, increase collaboration, and improve visibility.

-Best-in-class accounts payable teams realize the importance of a positive departmental image.
-They’ve adopted a mentality of collaborating and working positively with both suppliers and internal stakeholders.
-While that may not sound like traditional accounts payable job descriptions, it sets up the team’s groundwork to be a strategic partner for procurement and finance teams.
-That plays out in the stats: best-in-class teams are more than twice as likely to use their digital insights to partner with procurement and treasury.
+Adopt a mentality of collaboration and work positively with both suppliers and internal stakeholders.
+It sets up the team’s groundwork for the necessary strategic partnership with procurement and finance teams.
+That plays out in the stats: successful ap teams are more than twice as likely to use their digital insights to partner with procurement and treasury.

 Best-in-class teams are 52 percent more likely to standardize accounts payable processes across the company.
-It sounds basic, but a ton of departments still struggle to manage a standard format for invoices.
+It sounds basic, but a ton of ap teams still struggle to manage a standard format for invoices.
 Whether that’s because the process is paper-based, old, or cumbersome, the outcomes are still the same: lost efficiency and bottlenecks.
-That’s why best-in-class teams recognize the necessity of repeatable processes and use a digital platform to help organize the process.

 AP automation cuts out all those repetitive and simple tasks and eliminates the need for any paper — you’ll never have to waste your time on that massive backlog of boring tasks waiting for you every day.
 Instead, you’ll get to branch out and collaborate more strategically with other departments in your company.